better-internet/radworks-docs/docs/understanding-radicle/how-radicle-works.md

 ### Delegates

-Aside from is portable identity, the most important part of a project is the delegates.

 When you create a project, you add your identity as a delegate.
 Every time you push new changes to the project, they're signed with your Radicle identity and your key.